 Collaborit previously hosted its development environment with another private hosting provider based in the United Kingdom, which led to lengthy delays when issues had to be logged.
 Collaborit had no access to the server, and the costs of adding new users were unacceptable.
 Overall, the client was frustrated with the level of customer service.

-Microsoft Azure was chosen because it provides better integration than the other services that were considered, and because it already has a local presence, with data centers being set up in South Africa.
+Microsoft Azure was chosen because it provides better integration than the other services that were considered, and because it already has a local presence, with data centres being set up in South Africa.

 An added bonus is initial cost savings of 50%, with more savings possible.
 Full control of the landscape is possible, and the platform is not only very stable, but provides high availability, ease of access, and excellent uptime.
 Moreover, up- and downscaling are available.
 Few other cloud platforms provide this type of flexibility.